Annulments

 In San Diego, Can I File for the Annulment but also File for Dissolution of Marriage?

-By pleading in the alternative for both annulment and divorce, you can pursue both options during the trial and indicate that you are primarily seeking an annulment, but you are also requesting a divorce if the court doesn’t grant an annulment.
+By pleading in the alternative for both annulment and divorce, you can pursue both options during the trial and indicate that you are primarily seeking an annulment, but you are also requesting a divorce if the court doesn’t grant you the first one.

-What is a “Putative Spouse” and is that Important in Annulment Cases in San Diego?
+What is a “Putative Spouse” and is that Important in Annulment Cases?

 A putative spouse is one who enters into a marriage genuinely believing that the contract is valid.
 To recognize putative spouse status, the court must confirm that both parties met all the requirements, such as undergoing a proper marriage ceremony and obtaining a valid marriage license.